ghedo/loudgain/docs/loudgain.1.md

-r128gain(1) -- loudness normalizer based on the EBU R128 standard
+loudgain(1) -- loudness normalizer based on the EBU R128 standard
 =================================================================

 ## SYNOPSIS

-`r128gain [OPTIONS] FILES...`
+`loudgain [OPTIONS] FILES...`

 ## DESCRIPTION

-**r128gain** is a loudness normalizer that scans music files and calculates loudness-normalized gain and loudness peak values according to the EBU R128 standard, and can optionally write ReplayGain-compatible metadata.
+**loudgain** is a loudness normalizer that scans music files and calculates loudness-normalized gain and loudness peak values according to the EBU R128 standard, and can optionally write ReplayGain-compatible metadata.

-r128gain implements a subset of mp3gain's command-line options, which means that it can be used as a drop-in replacement in some situations.
+loudgain implements a subset of mp3gain's command-line options, which means that it can be used as a drop-in replacement in some situations.

 ## OPTIONS